George L. Reis Civil War Transcripts

 Abstract

-This collection consists of 28 transcripts from George L. Reis to his family and friends back home.
-The transcripts discuss the everyday life a soldier during the Civil War.
+This collection consists of 28 transcripts of letters from George L. Reis to his family and friends back home.
+The transcripts discuss the everyday activities of a soldier during the Civil War and other topics such as desertion, battle maneuvers, and affairs at home.

 Biographical/Historical Note